TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 .. c:function:: PyInterpreterState* PyInterpreterState_Next(PyInterpreterState *interp)

-   Return the next interpreter state object after *interp* from the list of all such objects.
+   Return the next interpreter state object after *interp* kutoka the list of all such objects.